North Korean missile launch triggers evacuation warnings in Japan - KESQ

 By Gawon Bae and Junko Ogura, CNN

-North Korea fired at least one unidentified ballistic missile on Thursday, that Japan said flew over its main island, landing in the Pacific Ocean, and South Korea’s Joint Chiefs of Staff (JCS) said landed in waters off the east of the peninsula.
+North Korea fired at least one unidentified ballistic missile on Thursday local time, according to South Korea’s Joint Chiefs of Staff (JCS), who said it landed in waters off the east of the peninsula.

-The missile triggered warnings in Japan’s northern Miyagi, Yamagata and Niigata prefectures.
+The launch triggered warnings in Japan’s northern Miyagi, Yamagata and Niigata prefectures.

-The Japanese Prime Minister’s office tweeted, “Missile launched.
+“Missile launched.
 Missile launched.
 A missile is believed to have been launched from North Korea.
-Please evacuate to a building or underground.”
+Please evacuate to a building or underground,” the Japanese Prime Minister’s office tweeted.

 That tweet was followed by another one several minutes later saying, “Missile passed.
 Missile passed.
 The missile is believed to have passed into the Pacific Ocean at approximately 7:48 am.
 If you see anything suspicious, please do not approach it and contact the police or fire department immediately.”

-One of the missiles launched on Wednesday by Pyongyang was a short-range ballistic missile that landed close to South Korean territorial waters for the first time since the division of Korea, Seoul’s Joint Chiefs said.
+It was highest number of North Korean short-range missiles fired in a single day, and included a ballistic missile that landed close to South Korean territorial waters for the first time since the division of Korea, according to the JCS.

+That missile hit international waters 167 kilometers (104 miles) northwest of South Korea’s Ulleung island, about 26 kilometers south of the Northern Limit Line (NLL) — the de facto inter-Korean maritime border that North Korea does not recognize.

+Seoul responded at the time by launching three air-to-surface missiles from F-15K and KF-16 fighter jets, targeting an area the same distance north of the NLL.

 The-CNN-Wire